dotnet/docs/docs/ai/how-to/use-redis-for-memory.md

 # Use Redis for memory storage with the Semantic Kernel SDK

-This article demonstrates how to integrate a Redis database with the Redisearch module into the [Semantic Kernel SDK](/semantic-kernel/overview) and use it for memory storage and retrieval.
+This article demonstrates how to integrate a Redis database with the RediSearch module into the [Semantic Kernel SDK](/semantic-kernel/overview) and use it for memory storage and retrieval.

 Adding memory storage to the Semantic Kernel SDK provides a broader context for your requests, and enables you to store data like a traditional database but query it using natural language.